njsmith/posy/pybi/README.md

 environment.
 There's no `.data` directory or install scheme keys, because the Python environment knows which install scheme it's using, so it can just put things in the right places to start with.

+The "arbitrary location" part is important: the pybi can't contain any hardcoded absolute paths.
+In particular, any preinstalled scripts MUST NOT embed absolute paths in their shebang lines.

 Similar to wheels, a top-level directory `pybi-info/` must exist.
 (Rationale: `pybi-info` vs `dist-info` makes sure that tools don't get